will-ing/echor/README.md

 ## Searches file using CLI

-The CLI app takes in 2 arguments (1 search, 2 file.txt) and returns the lines that contain that contain the search used
+The CLI app that mimics echo, but written in rust

-You have the option for case sensitivity, To use in bash enter:
+You have the option -n to omit newline, To use in bash enter:

 ```terminal
 cargo build